emsifa/evo/README.md

 }
 ```

-Now you can use it like any other request attributes like this:
+Now you can use it like any other request attributes like following code:

 ```php
 public function doSomething(#[JwtToken] ?string $token = null)